VulMCI : Code Splicing-based Pixel-row Oversampling for More Continuous Vulnerability Image Generation: EXPERIMENTS

-In this study, we employed a k-fold cross-validation (k=5) strategy to partition the dataset, creating five mutually exclusive subsets.
-Four subsets were used for training the model, while one subset was reserved for testing.
+In this study, we first conducted comparative and ablation experiments using the SARD dataset, and then employed the NVD dataset in RQ3 to evaluate the effectiveness of vulnerability detection on real vulnerabilities.
+We adopted a k-fold cross-validation (k=5) approach to partition the entire dataset into 5 mutually exclusive subsets, with 4 subsets used for model training and 1 subset for model testing.
 This partitioning approach ensures the utilization of distinct data subsets for both training and testing phases, facilitating the assessment of the model's generalization performance.
 The devices and experimental parameters employed in this study are presented in Tables~\ref{tab:Parameter} and \ref{tab:devices}, respectively.
 To comprehensively evaluate the performance of our proposed method, we utilized multiple evaluation metrics, including False Positive Rate (FPR), False Negative Rate (FNR), Precision (Pr), Recall (Re), F1 Score (F1), and Accuracy (ACC).
 Each metric provides detailed insights into the algorithm's performance across different aspects, offering a nuanced understanding of its strengths and limitations.